trevortombe/website/content/home/about.md

 # Biography

 Welcome to my website.
-I'm a Professor of Economics at the University of Calgary and a Research Fellow at The School of Public Policy.
-I am also co-director of [Finances of the Nation](https://financesofthenation.ca/).
-My academic research explores a broad range of topics, but focuses mainly on international trade, macroeconomics, and fiscal federalism.
+I'm a Professor of Economics at the University of Calgary and the Director of Fiscal and Economic Policy at The School of Public Policy.
+I am also Co-Director of [Finances of the Nation](https://financesofthenation.ca/).
+My academic research explores a broad range of topics, but focuses mainly on international trade, macroeconomics, fiscal federalism, and public policy.
 In addition to this work, I actively contribute to public policy research and outreach in Alberta and Canada.

 My CV is available [here](files/CV.pdf)